DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 Domain names are not deleted immediately, but are flagged as _scheduled for deletion_.
 This of the `delete command` is successful, the domain name will be flagged for deletion within the timeframe specified by the business rules implemented by DK Hostmaster.

+The scheduling of a future delete date supports the handling of automatic renewal or expiration as outlined in "[DKHM RFC for handling of Automatic Renewal and Expiration][DKHMRFCAUTORENEW]".

 The response for a `delete domain` command will be `1001`.

 Response example (example lifted from RFC:5731 and modified):